NatronGitHub/Natron/ProjectFiles/PowiterLinux/README_LINUX.txt

 In order to have Powiter compiling, first you need to install the required libraries.

-###Qt 4.8
+###Qt 5

-You'll need to install Qt 4.8 libraries from [Qt download](http://qt-project.org/downloads).
-Select the "Qt libraries 4.8.4 for Linux/X11 (225 MB)  "
+You'll need to install Qt (5.0.2 as of writing) libraries from [Qt download](http://qt-project.org/downloads).
-Powiter will most likely upgrade to Qt5 soon, but for now it's not compatible with Qt5 fully.
 Once downloaded, you'll have to compile it.
 Another option is to install it with your packet manager: e.g:
 	sudo apt-get install qt4

 ###FFMPEG